Legendary | Worth driving from anywhere

 We first came upon The Little One when it was called Little Cafe Poca Cosa, many years ago.
 We had just discovered its big-sister restaurant, Cafe Poca Cosa, which was then located in a cheesy downtown hotel.
-Cafe Poca Cosa has since moved to very classy digs and has crystallized its status as a beacon of creative Mexican food.
+Cafe Poca Cosa has since moved to very classy digs and has crystallized its status as a beacon of creative Mexican cuisine.
 The Little One continues as it always was: a boisterous, colorful, party-time eatery.
 Luis Davila, who created it, has passed on; his daughter, Sandra Davila, maintains all the restaurant’s unique charms and has added her own – a warm hug for just about everyone who walks in the door, friend or newcomer.

 Like her father, Sandra is a character whose personality infuses the whole dining experience.
 She is one of those restaurateurs who seems to be everywhere, up front and in the kitchen, all the time.
 Her enthusiasm for the food, the restaurant, and for life in general is contagious.
 When we stop in one day for lunch, she shows off a really nice belt she is wearing, made of javalina and including a scabbard for a knife she “uses all day, for everything.”
 Its handle, she notes, was made from a mesquite tree in her back yard.